When you combine the two words “development” and “operations” in one, you get DevOps. But aside from the origin of its name, what is DevOps?

 A common misconception is that the teamwork formed by the Development and Operations teams is just that – a continuous integration.
 DevOps has priorities and objectives that are set to certain goals of the company, but overall, its methodology prioritizes communication, collaboration, rapid IT delivery, and faster production.
 It shortens the Software Development Lifecycle (SDLC), utilizing feedback loops in developing features and fixing bugs at a high-speed rate.

-Whatever the product or service may be, the DevOps model can help in improving and evolving these at a high velocity.
-And when you combine speed with steady improvement, this can definitely make an organization rise up to leading in the competitive market, all while satisfying and serving the needs of all their consumers.
+Whatever the product or service may be, this model can help in improving and evolving these at a high velocity.
+And when you combine speed with steady improvement, this can definitely make an organization rise up to lead in the competitive market, all while satisfying and serving the needs of all their consumers.

-Though, on the contrary, DevOps does not really differentiate itself from the normal sysadmin sub-disciplines as the “Dev” refers to developers in particular, but really means every individual involved in developing a software, service, or a product and “Ops” acts as a blanket term for the system engineers, administrators, operations staff itself, network engineers, and plenty of other subdisciplines held in the same line as those groups.
-So, it really proves itself as an effective collision of these two aspects, leading organizations to a much more efficient style of production.
+Though, on the contrary, DevOps does not differentiate itself from the normal sysadmin sub-disciplines as the “Dev” refers to developers in particular, which means every individual involved in developing software, service, or product, and “Ops” acts as a blanket term for the system engineers, administrators, operations staff itself, network engineers, and plenty of other subdisciplines held in the same line as those groups.
+So, it proves itself as an effective collision of these two aspects, leading organizations to a much more efficient style of production.

 Another thing to note, working together is one of the fundamentals when it comes to integrating yourself in a specific industry, but here, you get a new meaning to it.
 Gone are the methods that rely on isolation and mere transmission – with DevOps, both the team of operations and development engineers are placed in the same working environment all throughout the development process of each project.

-Before, the functions of each respective department – operations and development – were isolated and worked with their own.
+Before, the functions of each respective department – operations, and development – were isolated and worked on their own.
 In the DevOps model, both these departments form a singular team that works on the development, testing, operations, and the forming of automation processes that used to be done manually.

 Collaboration is on a whole new level when it comes to DevOps.
 Aside from the efficiency and improved speed in the development and operations processes, communication still triumphs as the key to everything.
-With the DevOps approach, communication flows freely and frequently, where the development teams and operations teams do not only talk freely as co-workers and colleagues, but connections are integrated.
+With this approach, communication flows freely and frequently, where the development teams and operations teams do not only talk freely as co-workers and colleagues but connections are integrated.
 This itself has the power to boost productivity among each person involved.

-How can DevOps be integrated in businesses and organizations?
+How can DevOps be integrated into businesses and organizations?

 Despite what you hear about DevOps being easy, it might not be at first.
-DevOps requires a highly drastic change in the workplace and development culture, as well as the mindsets of all people involved in the business.
-This is because you have teams that worked independently collaborating with another team.
+It requires a highly drastic change in the workplace and development culture, as well as the mindsets of all people involved in the business.
+This is because you have teams that work independently collaborating with another team.
 Although this optimizes the process of both departments, it might come off as a shock.

 Even if it sounds easy, a change as drastic as this cannot be done easily – as they say, Rome was not built in a day.
 In the DevOps approach to development, updates are made smaller BUT are released much more frequently, contrary to the traditional ways where updates were done large-scale but took weeks or months for development.
 This new process lowers the risks of complications because bugs can be found faster, and it is much easier to identify what went wrong in the latest released update.